Big Lots Is Breaking Behavioral Health Stigmas

 Big Lots is BIG on transforming children’s mental health and breaking the stigmas that often come with it.
-That’s why Big Lots supports the On Our Sleeves® movement to transform children’s mental health.
+That’s why Big Lots supports the On Our Sleeves® movement for children’s mental health.

-You can donate online or in any Big Lots store through October 25 and be part of the Big move to create a brighter future for our next generation.
+You can donate online and be part of the Big move to create a brighter future for our next generation.

 Each dollar raised supports providing every community in America access to FREE educational resources for parents and families to promote mental wellness and break stigmas.